Yulivu/VU_DH-SA_GROUP6/README.md

 ### `codes`
 Contains all scripts used for data processing and visualization:
-- Data processing scripts for cleaning and transforming the original dataset
-- Visualization code for generating analytical outputs
+Visualization code for generating analytical outputs

 ### `datasets`
 Contains both original and processed datasets: